 If you are sensitive to you phorias, your eyes are will not rest on the subject you are focusing on.
 Your gaze will move elsewhere.
 Keeping both eyes fixated on your chosen subject requires an effort by you.
+To compensate, you will attempt to focus your eyes intently, inducing an accommodation reflex, likely causing eyestrain or headaches.
 This is tiring and can cause you to feel disconnected and disorientated.

 Am I Sensitive to My Phorias?

 To find out simply ask yourself these questions:

 Feel as if my eye is being pulled or stretched (this being even more extreme outside sometimes?)

 Feel as if my eyes are fighting with each other?

 Struggle to focus on something because I am distracted by the background (subject and background both demanding the same attention?)